-DESIGN AND TECHNOLOGY IGCSE

-Option | Exam Board: Cambridge Assessment International | Syllabus Code: 0979

-Every product we interact with has been designed.
+DESIGN AND TECHNOLOGY IGCSE Option | Exam Board: Cambridge Assessment International | Syllabus Code: 0979 Overview Every product we interact with has been designed.
 From the pencil we write with to the car we drive, the mobile phone we communicate with and the clothes we wear.
 Good design is more important and prominent in our lives than ever.
 Our increasing use and reliance on technology demands a vital future investment in the designers and technologists of tomorrow.
 This subject aims to give pupils the opportunity to explore design needs that lead to creative solutions through the research and development of their own ideas.
 They will be encouraged to design and make products that are fit for purpose but also push the boundaries of their imagination.
 The Cambridge IGCSE Design and Technology syllabus enables learners to identify, consider and solve problems through creative thinking, planning and design, and by working with different media, materials and tools.
 Candidates gain technical and design awareness as a result, and develop skills such as initiative, resourcefulness, enquiry and ingenuity.
 In Year 10, pupils will develop their Design Technology skills through a number of small projects which lead into a final project.
 This final project will take the form of a themed piece of coursework presented as an A3 folder.
 This represents 50% of the final grade.
 Pupils will also sit two exam papers in Year 11 based around product design and technical drawing.

-The course is assessed through a final examination consisting of two papers (50%) and a coursework component worth a further 50%.

-Design and Technology as a subject in schools plays a pivotal role in preparing pupils for the professional world of design and other career paths where problem solving and visual communication are key.
+Assessment The course is assessed through a final examination consisting of two papers (50%) and a coursework component worth a further 50%.
+Future Pathways Design and Technology as a subject in schools plays a pivotal role in preparing pupils for the professional world of design and other career paths where problem solving and visual communication are key.
 Skills such as identifying needs, product analysis, research, sketching, technical drawing, modelling, production and Computer Aided Design are nurtured and developed within an exciting and dynamic environment.
 This course prepares students for any Design-based career, including Architecture, Graphic Design, Design Engineering, Product Design and many, many more.

 DRAMA GCSE

 Option | Exam Board: Edexcel | Syllabus Code: 1DR0

-GCSE Drama is an exciting and engaging course which will see the class members transform from Drama students into a creative ensemble of theatre makers who will produce and stage their own original piece of theatre whilst also performing sections from celebrated play texts, both classical and contemporary.
-Pupils will have lots of opportunities to see live theatre here in Rome and to be inspired by the work of professional actors, and to start to develop their own theatrical, critical, analytical skills.
+Overview

-GCSE Drama enables pupils' perception of theatre to be expanded to see not only the role of the Performer, but also study and engage with the work of the Director, Set Designer, Costume and Lighting Designer.
+GCSE Drama is an exciting and engaging course in which pupils are able to stretch out in their thinking, work collaboratively, and do in-depth study of dramatic texts.
+The performance work includes a component in which students rehearse and perform from play texts, as well as a component in which students collaborate to devise, rehearse, and produce their own original piece of theatre.
+In addition to performance, students will do an in-depth study of a play text, and learn to approach it through the lens of performance, direction, and artistic production.
+GCSE Drama enables pupils' perception of theatre to be expanded to see not only the role of the performer, but also study and engage with the work of the director, set designer, costume and lighting designer.
+Students who enjoy taking creative risks, and bringing ideas to life will enjoy the challenges and unique performance opportunities of this course.

-60% of the GCSE is coursework which is divided into two sections:
+Assessment

+Performance Components: